kr4uzi/gamespy-emulator/README.md

 - redirect all calls to localhost
 - fix the long startup process

-Used libraries / techniques:
-- C++ Coroutines
-- Boost::Asio
-- Microsoft Detours (to inject the redirector into the BF2 process)

 Other resources:
 - BF2 Statistics (weapon unlocks)
 - BF2 CD Key Changer: https://github.com/art567/bf2keyman